Colonel Bernard Chastain,

 Alaska’s coastline of 6,640 miles is more than all the other states combined.
 The Alaska Wildlife Troopers’ patrol area is unrivalled, and is the equivalent in distance from the Carolinas to California and from Texas to the Great Lakes.
 Each wildlife trooper in the field has such a large patrol area that many areas of the state are not patrolled or infrequently receive attention.

-The division headquarters is located in Anchorage, overseeing the Northern and Southern Detachments, the Wildlife Investigations Unit, and the Department of Public Safety Aircraft and Marine Units.
+The division headquarters is located in Anchorage, overseeing the Northern and Southern Detachments, the Wildlife Investigations Unit, and the Department of Public Safety Marine Unit.
 It consists of a Division Director (Colonel), Deputy Director (Major), two Captains, and other support staff of the Division of Alaska Wildlife Troopers.